Call us now:

 What are the ongoing legal obligations for building maintenance?

-The Building Control Act in Thailand establishes not only a permitting framework but also long-term compliance with safety and maintenance standards throughout a building’s lifespan.
-Section 32 places a continuing obligation on owners to guarantee structures do not endanger life, health, property, or the environment.
-This applies equally to residential, commercial, and industrial buildings regardless of size or location.
+The Building Control Act in Thailand establishes not only a permitting framework but also ongoing compliance with safety and maintenance standards throughout a building’s lifespan.
+Section 32 imposes a continuous obligation on owners to ensure that their buildings do not endanger life, health, property, or the environment.
+This obligation applies equally to residential, commercial, and industrial buildings, regardless of their size or location.

 How are inspections regulated for high-risk or public-use buildings?

-Specifically for “controlled-use buildings,” Section 32/1 of the Building Control Act details extra safety duties.
-This includes structures serving the public or housing many individuals, like hotels, shopping centers, hospitals, and schools.
-Owners must perform periodic professional inspections and submit compliance certificates to local authorities, as further specified by Ministerial Regulations depending on building type, area, and intended use.
+For controlled-use buildings, Section 32/1 of the Building Control Act imposes additional safety obligations.
+These buildings include structures that serve the public or accommodate large numbers of people, such as hotels, shopping centres, hospitals, and schools.
+Owners must arrange periodic inspections by qualified professionals and submit compliance certificates to the local authorities, in accordance with Ministerial Regulations that vary based on the building’s type, size, and intended use.

 What are the penalties and enforcement mechanisms for non-compliance?